Longest word in French

 This article lists some of the longest words in the French language.

 As in many languages, chemical nomenclature may be used to construct indefinitely long chemical names (if referring to fictional molecules), and therefore is not on this list.
 The chemical name of titin could be translated, and therefore would be the longest technical word in the French language.

-The longest word listed below, hippopotomonstrosesquippedaliophobie (36 letters) is the fear (or phobia) of long words.
+The longest word listed below, hippopotomonstrosesquippedaliophobique (38 letters) means, ironically, "suffering from the fear (or phobia) of long words".
 The word is formed from the Latin word sesquipedalia (singular sesquipedalis), which the Ancient Roman poet Horace used in Ars Poetica to describe excessively long words; literally, it means "a foot-and-a-half long".